Golden Agri Resources Ltd

 30. Reports total volume (or percentages) sourced from third-party supplying mills that come from the supplying mills' own operations and third parties?

-The company reports the % volume of FFB for supplier mills coming from own and third party plantations.
+The company reports the percentage of the volume of FFB for supplier mills coming from own and third-party plantations.

 -